 MPH, RN, PHH, AGPCNP-BC

-Brianna Michelle Singleton, MPH, RN, PHH, AGPCNP-BC, is a 4th year PhD student at the University of California, San Francisco (UCSF).
+Brianna Michelle Singleton, MPH, RN, PHH, AGPCNP-BC, is pursuing a PhD at the University of California, San Francisco (UCSF).
 Her research focuses on the unique experience of occupational burnout among machine-based workers in the transportation industry.
 Little is known about the mental burden machine-based workers face, nor is there sufficient research understanding why there are higher rates of tobacco and substance use in this population.
-As an Adult-Geriatric Primary Care Nurse Practitioner with a specialty in Occupational and Environmental Health and nurse researcher, Ms. Singleton recognizes that building partnerships with local and national organizations, specifically industries that have high concentrations of workers who are vulnerable to increased morbidity and mortality due to race, ethnicity, socioeconomic status, immigration status, or disability, is vital in achieving health equity, social equality, and a healthier Earth.
+As an Adult-Geriatric Primary Care Nurse Practitioner with a specialty in Occupational and Environmental Health and nurse researcher, Ms. Singleton recognizes that building partnerships with local and national organizations, specifically industries that have high concentrations of workers who are vulnerable to increased morbidity and mortality because of their race, ethnicity, socioeconomic status, immigration status, or disability, is vital in achieving health equity, social equality, and a healthier Earth.

 She received a Bachelor of Arts degree in Interdisciplinary Studies from the University of California, Riverside and a Master of Public Health degree from the University of San Francisco.
 She is a proud alum of UCSF’s Master Entry Program in Nursing and Master of Science in Nursing program.